emanuelpina/emanuelpina.pt/content/posts/php-installation-on-ubuntu.md

 tags: [PHP, Ubuntu, VPS]
 readmore: Read the tutorial
 summarize: true
+update: true
 ---

 On the way to install Nextcloud we've already completed the [initial setup of our VPS](/ubuntu-server-initial-setup/), the [installation of Nginx](/nginx-installation-on-ubuntu/) and [the installation of PostgreSQL](/postgresql-installation-on-ubuntu/).

-I will now cover the installation of PHP 7.3.
+I will now cover the installation of PHP 7.4.

-I’m currently using Ubuntu 18.04, but these instructions are equally valid for other Ubuntu versions.
+I’m currently using Ubuntu 20.04, but these instructions are equally valid for other Ubuntu versions.

 <!--more-->